 “My Life as a Banker,” one of the books that I have written, tells all about my successful career in banking.
 I started working at the bank at the tender age of sixteen and rose through the ranks to become a Commercial Credit Manager.
 In those days it was difficult for a woman to rise to such a level in the bank in the country in which I lived.
 I started working in the days when we had no computers, and not even adding machines.
 We did most of the adding of figures manually.
 Everything was done manually, even the calculation of interest on savings and overdrafts and loans.
 To work in a bank and become successful in my day you had to be good with figures.

-I started off as a clerk, and after a few years I was promoted to Junior Supervisor, then to Senior Supervisor, Manager’s Assistant, Sub- manager, Corporate Senior Credit Analyst, Relief Manager, Branch Manager, Assistant Area Credit Manager, Area Credit Manager, and finally Commercial Credit Manager, until I retired and moved on to the Insurance business.
+I started off as a clerk, and after a few years I was promoted to Junior Supervisor, then to Senior Supervisor, Manager’s Assistant, Sub- manager, Corporate Senior Credit Analyst, Relief Manager, Branch Manager, Assistant Area Credit Manager, Area Credit Manager, and finally Commercial Credit Manager, until I retired and moved on to the Insurance business giving free life insurance quotes to those in need.
 Moreover, I qualified for the Million Dollar round Table eight years in a row and was granted Lifetime Status as an MDRT member.
 Then I turned to writing.

 Brenda Mohammed on Inspiration